tailrecursion/hlisp-starter/README.md

   tools could be developed that far exceed the capabilities of current templating systems without giving up the unified evaluation environment.

+* **Application data, server-client interaction.**

+  How does the front end get the data it needs from the server?

+  **Solution:** Data moves to and from the server via an RPC mechanism.
+This must include content-negotiation, authentication, authorization, anti-CSRF protection, and exception handling that may span the server and client.
+This RPC layer is a natural point of demarcation between interface and business logic.
+User interface issues notwithstanding, a robust business API is vital to the success of any complex project.
+By leveraging this API layer via the RPC system, a nice, uniform structure is maintained&mdash;the user interface is merely another client.

+## Architecture

 ## Related Projects

 * [lein-hlisp](https://github.com/micha/lein-hlisp) The HLisp compiler.